 Dark Matter – Structure Forming Agent in the Universe

-Based on cosmological observations like the revolution of stars in galaxies, gravitational lensing at galaxy clusters or the cosmic microwave background, it is thought that the Universe consists to about 27% of Dark Matter (DM), while the fraction of ordinary visible matter is only about 5%.
-The remainder is the mysterious Dark Energy which is responsible for the acceleration observed in the expansion of the Universe.
+Astronomical observations such as galactic rotation curves, gravitational lensing at galaxy clusters or the cosmic microwave background suggest, that the Universe consists to about 27% of dark matter (DM), while the fraction of ordinary visible matter is only about 5%.
+The remainder is the mysterious dark energy which is made responsible for the acceleration observed in the expansion of the Universe.

-From a theoretical point of view, weakly interacting massive particles, so-called WIMPs, are promising candidates for Dark Matter, since such particles should have formed in the early Universe in the required amount.
-But the researchers also consider ‘axions’, ‘sterile neutrinos’ or particles only interacting gravitationally.
-This is linked to possible extensions of the standard model of elementary particle physics.
-Furthermore, global analyses, model building and interpretation of data from different experiments aims at a global picture and at resolving controversial results.
+From a theoretical point of view, weakly interacting massive particles, called WIMPs, are promising candidates for dark matter, since they should have formed in the early Universe in the required amount and since they are proposed in – anyway required – extensions of the Standard Model of particle physics.
+But MPIK researchers also study other solutions motivated by other theoretical aspects.
+Examples are “axions”, “sterile neutrinos” or particles only interacting gravitationally.
+Furthermore, combined analyses and interpretation of different experiments and embedding candidates into consistent theoretical models aim at a global picture and at resolving controversial results.

 Low Level Techniques

-Low-level techniques are naturally coupled with the experiments looking for rare events, where identification and reduction of the background plays a key role.
+Highly precise low-level techniques are essential for experiments looking for very rare events, where identification and reduction of the background plays a key role.
 At the MPIK, there is a long tradition and a lot of expertise in that field.
-The Institute’s low-level underground laboratory provides shielding against cosmic rays and thus offers ideal conditions for detector development for low-background experiments.
-Highly sensitive gamma-ray spectrometers and proportional counters serve to check the radiopurity of materials and are the heart of assay techniques for very low concentrations of radioisotopes such as 85Kr.
+The Institute’s low-level underground laboratory provides shielding against cosmic rays and thus offers very good conditions for detector development for low-background experiments.
+Highly sensitive gamma-ray spectrometers and very pure miniature proportional counters serve to check the radiopurity of materials and are the heart of assay techniques for very low concentrations of radioisotopes.

 Neutrinos – Particles with Striking Properties

 Neutrinos are electrically neutral elementary particles of tiny mass which occur as three different types, so-called flavours.
-Besides photons, they are the most abundant particles in the Universe, but we don’t notice them as they interact only rarely with matter.
-Thus, sensitive detectors with excellent shielding against background signals are required to detect them.
+Besides photons, they are the most abundant particles in the Universe, but we don’t notice them as they interact only rarely with matter and penetrate it nearly without hindrance.
+Thus, highly sensitive detectors with excellent shielding against background signals are required to detect them.

-A neutron inside a nucleus beta-decays to a proton, an electron and an antineutrino leading to another element.
-Some atomic nuclei, one of them the germanium isotope 76Ge, are not subject to the single but instead the double-beta decay: two neutrons are decaying at the same time with either two or no neutrino.
-The GERDA experiment searches for the neutrinoless double-beta decay in pure germanium crystals enriched with 76Ge.
-Neutrinoless double-beta decay, should it be possible, is an extremely rare event.
-Until now, no evidence for the decay was found – only that its half-life in 76Ge must be at least 1026 years.
-Scientists hope to find it some day using a larger amount of germanium and after a long measurement time – eventually not until the successor project LEGEND.
-Then neutrinos would proven to be their own antiparticles, so-called Majorana particles, making it possible to deduce their mass.
+When a neutron inside a nucleus beta decays to a proton and an electron, also an antineutrino is released and the element with the next higher atomic number forms.
+Some atomic nuclei, one of them the germanium isotope 76Ge, are not subject to the single but instead the double-beta decay: two neutrons are decaying at the same time with emission of either two or possibly no neutrino.
+The GERDA experiment searched for the neutrinoless double-beta decay in pure germanium crystals highly enriched in 76Ge.
+Neutrinoless double-beta decay, which is well motivated by theory, is an extremely rare event.
+Until now, no evidence for the decay was found – only that its half-life in 76Ge must be at least 1,8 × 1026 years.
+The successor project LEGEND-200 is based on GERDA with a significantly higher 76Ge mass which will improve the sensitivity considerably.
+A signal would prove that neutrinos are their own antiparticles, so-called Majorana particles, making it possible to deduce their mass.